Kim Kardashian’s Mom, Kris Jenner: I Changed The Locks When Kim Moved Out

 A post shared by Kris Jenner (@krisjenner) on

-Being Kim Kardashian’s mom, Kris Jenner understandably says that she was crying as she watched the clips of Kim describing her robbery.
-In fact, it was so upsetting to her, that she couldn’t even watch the whole thing.
+Being Kim Kardashian’s mom, Kris Jenner understandably said that she was crying as she watched the clips of Kim describing her robbery.
+In fact, it was so upsetting to her that she couldn’t watch the whole thing.

-“It was such an upsetting time”, Kris explains, “And something so awful happened to somebody you love so much.
+“It was such an upsetting time,” Kris explained, “And something so awful happened to somebody you love so much.
 And it chokes me up every time to think about it.”

-Keeping Up With The Kardashians Season 13 is expected to return in March.
+Keeping Up with the Kardashians Season 13 is expected to return in March.

 [Featured Image by Pascal Le Segretain/Getty Images]